s0mbra-1973/Trevor/README.md

 ## 📌 Overview

-- TREVOR Injector is a sophisticated, and easy to use, .DLLs injection tool that uses manual mapping to load .DLLs into target processes (CS2.exe) without relying on LoadLibrary.
+- TREVOR Injector is a sophisticated, and easy to use, .DLLs injection tool that uses manual mapping to load .DLLs into target processes (YOUR_PROCESS.exe) without relying on LoadLibrary.
 - It supports x86 and x64 processes, includes SEH (Structured Exception Handling) support, and cleans up traces after injection for stealth.
 - This injector has been specifically designed and adapted for use with Daniel Kuprinski's "Osiris.dll" library, although you can probably inject other .dlls (Osiris.dll is a safe product, be careful with other .dlls of dubious origin).